Azza434/IFDMilestoneProject/README.md

 ## ACKNOWLEDGEMENTS

-I recieved inspiration for this project from: (Need to complete this part)
+I recieved inspiration for this project from:

+I recieved inspiration after talking to another student and he pointed out to me exactly what I needed to do for the project as I thought I had to do some big fancy website.